dannas/dannas.github.com/TIL.markdown

 ---
 # Today I've learned

+## 19 June 2019

+I was discussing endianess with a colleague and realized that I had  a fuzzy idea about why there are little-endian and big-endian systems.
+A quick search led me to Danny Cohens [On Holy Wars and a Plea for Peace](https://tools.ietf.org/rfc/ien/ien137.txt) that introduced the endianess concept.

 ## 17 June 2019

 A process under Linux has an upper limit on number of allowed open file descriptors.
 Finding a reliable way to read out the highest open file descriptor has turned out to be a bit of a challenge.
 There is the `OPEN_MAX` define but it is set at compile time - the system can change the limit at runtime.
 Using `sysconf(_SC_OPEN_MAX)` gives a value that may be too high if `setrlimit(RT_NOFILE)` has set a lower value.
 And on some systems `sysconf` just return `INT_MAX` .You can iterate over the symbolic links in `/proc/self/fd/` but `proc` is not guaranteed to be mounted in a `chroot` environment for example.